Myles Straw Preview, Player Props: Guardians vs. Tigers

 - The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have a 4.51 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.51).

+- Tigers pitchers combine to surrender 143 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- Skubal gets the start for the Tigers, his eighth of the season.
+- The Tigers will send Skubal (2-2) out for his eighth start of the season.
 He is 2-2 with a 4.18 ERA and 36 strikeouts through 32 1/3 innings pitched.

-- In his most recent outing on Friday against the Boston Red Sox, the left-hander went 5 1/3 innings, allowing four earned runs while surrendering seven hits.
+- In his last appearance on Friday against the Boston Red Sox, the left-hander went 5 1/3 innings, giving up four earned runs while surrendering seven hits.

-- In seven games this season, the 26-year-old has a 4.18 ERA and 10 strikeouts per nine innings, while giving up a batting average of .254 to his opponents.
+- In seven games this season, the 26-year-old has amassed an ERA of 4.18, with 10 strikeouts per nine innings.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.